 An alternative can be to tag social time onto the beginning or end of a meeting.
 It is an optional time for members to either arrive early or stay later to catch up with other board members and share information.
 Boards may also opt to have a social gathering once or twice a year in place of a regular meeting, such as a dinner or cocktail party in December or a BBQ/picnic during the summer months.

 It is important for boards to have social opportunities as it builds a more cohesive team and ultimately leads to more productive and effective meetings.
-See this video clip where CLO board member Elizabeth Debergh speaks about activities she plans as an Executive Director for her board.

 The long-standing debate about meeting minutes is deciding how much information to include.
 It is a challenge to be able to reflect the intent of an action item without providing all of the nitty- gritty discussion details.
 The key is to realize that minutes are legal documents of the organization, but they are also intended to be read in the future, often by people who weren’t at the meeting.
 While it’s important that all motions, decisions and action items are recorded, it’s equally important that there be some context to how the decisions were made.